spapadopoulos/spapadopoulos.github.io/_posts/2018-10-14-literature-emotions.md

 Great, we were able to extract all the emotion-related words from almost 20GB of data!
 Now we can compute means and z-scores (see this [notebook](https://github.com/spapadopoulos/EmotionsInLiterature/blob/master/scripts/analysis.ipynb) for details) and visualize the results.

-Interestingly, emotion in literature reflects the general mood associated with historic events.
+We can see evidence that emotion in literature reflects the general mood associated with historic events.
 Look, for instance, the drop in positive emotions during WW2.
 We also notice that positive vs negative emotions fluctuate in English literature, unlike German which is quite steady over time with few spikes.

 ![](/assets/img/joy_sadness.png)